ZhijunLiu96/configuration/Deploy app to heroku.md

 .DS_Store
 .env
 ```
-2. Generate a ```Procfile``` file, with the following content, used for deployment.
+2. Generate a ```Procfile``` file, with the following content, used for the deployment.
 ```
 web: gunicorn app:server
 ```

 ## Upload Your Work to Remote Repository
-1. Make sure the app.py is bug-free, test it before uploading to remote repository
+1. Make sure the app.py is bug-free, test it before uploading it to remote repository

 ```
 $ python app.py